codycollier/netropy/README.rst

 Netropy is a python client library for the `NIST Randomness Beacon`_.

-Warning from the NIST site:
+Reminder from the NIST site:

 WARNING: DO NOT USE BEACON GENERATED VALUES AS SECRET CRYPTOGRAPHIC KEYS.